Cloud Consultant, Roy White, identifies 7 common cloud security mistakes that organizations make when adopting cloud.

 The goal is to achieve the right balance of acting fast while not exposing your business to unnecessary risk.
 Don’t be an obstruction, but make sure you are taking the time to follow processes and document changes.

-If you are looking to securely accelerate your move to the cloud, our team will help you strategize, assess, plan, and execute your migration.
+If you are looking to securely accelerate your move to the cloud, our team will help you strategize, assess, plan, and execute your cloud migration.

 Still not convinced that it’s time to move to the cloud?
 Read our ebook: Is it time to break up with your data center?